flofl091/python/python-1.2/README.txt

 GROUPE :

-PROJECT : TO DO LIST IN PYTHON
+PROJECT : TO DO LIST EN PYTHON

-REQUIREMENT : customtkinter, tkinter, tkcalendar